MounaBelaid/covid19datatunisia/docs/how-to-contribute.md

 Commit messages capture the history of your changes, so other contributors can understand what you’ve done and why.

 - Click the  pencil icon in the upper right corner of the file view to edit.
-In the editor, the changes that you would make consist of adding a row to the data file (https://github.com/MounaBelaid/covid19datatunisia/edit/master/dist/data.csv).
+In the editor, the changes that you would make consist of adding rows to the data file (https://github.com/MounaBelaid/covid19datatunisia/edit/master/dist/data.csv) according to what official sources declare.
-The new row contains data represented respectively in every column as follows :
+The new rows contain data represented respectively in every column as follows :

 ▲ date - The date in YYYY-MM-DD form.